semmypurewal/BeginningJavaScript/03-types/readme.md

 Or worse, what if the user sends in a number?

-    toTagString(5, "this is an invalid tag");
+    toTagString(5, "this is a number what are you doing?");
-    //=> <5>this is a div</5>
+    //=> <5>this is a number what are you doing?</5>

 Programmers often write functions in JavaScript without considering what happens when the arguments contain values of unexpected types.
-This makes the functions exhibit undefined behavior, which can lead to bugs in more complex JavaScript programs.
+This can lead to bugs in even simple JavaScript programs.
+Let's see what we can do to avoid this.

 ### The typeof operator